The 12 Best Snowboard Brands of 2023

 With that being said, founded in 1995, The Arbor Collective is nearly 20 years younger than Burton, so they are yet to conquer the heights that Burton is at today.

-Just like Burton, The Arbor Collective boasts sustainable practices throughout its manufacturing process.
-In fact, The Arbor Collective claims to be the first action sports brand established specifically with consideration of the environment.
+Like Burton, The Arbor Collective boasts sustainable practices throughout its manufacturing process.
+It claims to be the first action sports brand explicitly established with consideration of the environment.

 3. DC Shoes

-With that being said, DC Shoes is a major player in the snowboarding market.
-Well, it’s not that difficult to jump from skateboarding to snowboarding since these two sports are pretty darn similar.
+That said, DC Shoes is a major player in the snowboarding market.
+Since skateboarding and snowboarding are similar sports, it’s not difficult to switch.

-In contrast, the snowboarding inventory of the company includes snowboards, boots, neck warmers, jackets, and other sorts of must-have gear for the sport.
-And just like Burton, DC Shoes offers a selection of snowboards for kids, women, and men, though Burton has many more options to choose from.
+And just like Burton, DC Shoes offers a selection of snowboards for kids, women, and men, though Burton has many more options.

-Burton is also better represented in the high end, and it remains one of the few snowboard brands out there that produce gear for professionals.
+Burton is also better represented in the high-end and remains one of the few snowboard brands producing professional gear.
 However, DC Shoes could be a better option if you are looking for middle-end snowboarding gear.

 4. K2

-K2 has been on the market since 1962, and the guys at K2 certainly know what they are doing.
-This company isn’t as well-established in the world of snowboarding as Burton in spite of being 15 years older, but it still is a reputable brand that has a good selection of snowboards to offer.
+K2 has been on the market since 1962, and the guys at K2 know what they are doing.
+This company isn’t as well-established in snowboarding as Burton despite being 15 years older, but it still is a reputable brand with a good selection of snowboards to offer.

 The snowboard boot selection likewise consists of 27 good-looking models, and you also have 18 bindings to choose from.
-K2 also offers apparel, but this definitely isn’t the brand’s strongest suit at the moment.
+K2 also offers apparel, which isn’t the brand’s strongest suit.

 In contrast, K2 is somewhat better represented on the ski market with over 50 ski models, 16 poles, and 25 boot models.